wolfmanjm/kivy-smoothie-host/README.md

        xclip xsel
     sudo apt-get install python3-pip
     sudo pip3 install -U Cython==0.28.2
-    sudo pip3 install git+https://github.com/kivy/kivy.git@master

-*NOTE* If kivy crashes when you run it, or you get "No available video device" error then you may need to install a downgraded version like this...

-    sudo pip3 install --upgrade git+https://github.com/kivy/kivy.git@038acbf
+    sudo pip3 install --upgrade git+https://github.com/kivy/kivy.git@86b6e19

-This installs a known working version.
+This installs a known working version of kivy, albeit an older one.
+Newer versions seem to be somewhat unstable.

 On an rpi3b+ it seems the double tap time needs to be increased to be usable..